The Behavioral Health Administration at the Department of Human Services is required to submit the following to SAMHSA:

 - Performance Indicators and Accomplishments

-States are required to submit annual reports for the Mental Health Block Grant (MHBG) and Substance Abuse Block Grant (SABG) by December of each year.
-The State of Minnesota submitted the 2021 MHBG and SABG Annual Reports on December 1, 2020.
-Currently, the 2022 Annual MHBG and SABG reports are due to SAMHSA no later than TBD by 11:59pm EDT.
+States are required to submit annual reports for the MHBG and SUPTRS BG on December 1st, of each year.
+The State of Minnesota submitted the last annual reports on December 1, 2025.
+Currently, the FFY 2027 annual reports are due December 1st, 2026.

 Minnesota works in collaboration with the State Advisory Council on Mental Health and Subcommittee on Children's Mental Health, the Minnesota Behavioral Health Planning Council, Minnesota Tribes and Public Input in drafting our plans, applications and reports.